stipub/stixfonts/README.md

 ## Build instructions

-### First time

-After cloning the project for first time, the following steps are needed:

-1. Setup a virtual environment in the folder that contains the source and tools subfolders:

-       $ python3 -m venv venv

-2. Activate the environment:

-       $ source venv/bin/activate

-3. Update `pip`:

-       $ pip install -U pip

-4. Install dependencies:

-       $ pip install -r requirements.txt

-5. Build the fonts (use `--verbose` option for more detailed build log):
+After cloning the project, the fonts can be built using the `build.sh` script (use `--verbose` option for more detailed build log):

     $ ./build.sh

-   This last step may take several minutes to complete.

-### Subsequent builds

-Only steps 2 and 5 above are needed.
+This may take several minutes to complete.
+The first time the script is called, it will create a Python virtual environment that will be also used for subsequent builds.
+Each time the script is called, the fonts will be rebuilt from scratch.
+The built fonts will be in `build` subdirectory, and should be manually copied and committed to `fonts` subdirectory.

 ### Notes on source formats and build process